singleflo/odoo_auto_install/README.md

 - Ubuntu 22.04
 - 2vCPU and 1GB RAM
 - 8GB Disk
-This script will work on Ubuntu 22.04, it uses PostgreSQL as database, so it is recommended to run it on a server with at least 1GB of memory.
+This script will work on Ubuntu 24.04, it uses PostgreSQL as database, so it is recommended to run it on a server with at least 1GB of memory.
 Swap is not required.
-It will install Odoo 15.0 16.0 with virtual env by default in the home directory of the system user that you specify.
+It will install odoo 18.0 with virtual env by default in the home directory of the system user that you specify.

 ##### 2. Get the script and make it executable